 Set out to discover the first signs of springs and enjoy a tale along the way.
 Storywalk is a great family activity.
 The self-guided trail extends a third of a mile with pages of a storybook placed throughout the route.
 The trek ends in the garden with a special surprise.
 Jacobsburg Environmental Education Center is a 1,168-acre state park located at the foot of Blue Mountain in Northampton County.
 The natural area boasts countless hiking trails through Henry’s Woods, an old growth forest surrounding Bushkill Creek.

 Get in on all the shenanigans at the Steelstacks.
-This new festival is a four-day celebration of Irish heritage with a focus on fiddles and whiskey.
-Several bands direct from Ireland will perform including Irish folk band The Jeremiahs.
+This is a three-day celebration of Irish heritage with a focus on fiddles and whiskey.
+Several bands direct from Ireland and Scotland will perform.
 Neville Gardner, owner and operator of Bethlehem’s Donegal Square/McCarthy’s Red Stag Pub has planned several whiskey and food pairing events.
 The festival also features a fiddle competition on Sunday.
-Pennsylvania’s own Celtic group, House of Hamill, will kick off the festivities on St. Patrick’s Day.
+Pennsylvania’s own Celtic group, Poor Man’s Gambit, will kick off the festivities on St. Patrick’s Day.

 Experience springtime at The Sayre Mansion.
 The first blossoms on the picturesque grounds announce the arrival of the season.
 Sunlight pours in through the floor to ceiling windows and we throw open the doors to the veranda with sweeping views of Bethlehem’s Southside.
 Celebrate spring with a stay in an elegant guestroom to soak in the peace and quiet.
 Check out the specials and packages and book your spring escape today.